 Named one of CBC’s Top 30 Canadian Classical Musicians under 30, Samuel Chan has been praised by critics for his “naturally produced, forwardly placed, attractive baritone” (Ludwig van Toronto).
-A native of Calgary, Samuel is currently based in Toronto member of the Canadian Opera Company’s (COC) young artist program, the COC Ensemble Studio.
+A native of Calgary, Samuel is currently based in Toronto as a member of the Canadian Opera Company’s (COC) young artist program, the COC Ensemble Studio.

-Previous season engagements include the Sailor/Aeneas understudy in Purcell’s Dido and Aeneas, the 2nd Japanese Envoy/Bass 1 Understudy in Stravinsky’s The Nightingale and Other Short Fables, the Usher/Marullo Understudy in Verdi’s Rigoletto, Papageno in the family opera The Magic Victrola, Count Lamoral understudy in R. Strauss’s Arabella (Canadian Opera Company), the Baritone in the workshop of Andrew Balfour’s Mishabooz’s Realm (Highlands Opera Studio), Morales in Bizet’s Carmen (Brott Music Festival), Don Asdrubale, Calandrino, and Gomatz in Mozart’s Lo sposo deluso, L’oca del Cairo, and Zaide (City Opera Vancouver), the roles of Jacob Grimm and the Donkey in Dean Burry’s The Brothers Grimm/The Bremen Town Musicians (Highlands Opera Studio), Yoshimoto in Tom Pinkerton: The Ballad of Butterfly’s Son (Vancouver Asian Canadian Theatre workshop), Pastore II/Apollo in Monteverdi’s L’Orfeo (Cincinnati Chamber Opera), and the Page in Menotti’s Amahl and the Night Visitors (Claremont Philharmonic).
+Previous season engagements include the Sailor/Aeneas understudy in Purcell’s Dido and Aeneas, the 2nd Japanese Envoy/Bass 1 understudy in Stravinsky’s The Nightingale and Other Short Fables, the Usher/Marullo understudy in Verdi’s Rigoletto, Papageno in the family opera The Magic Victrola, Count Lamoral understudy in R. Strauss’s Arabella (Canadian Opera Company), the Baritone in the workshop of Andrew Balfour’s Mishabooz’s Realm (Highlands Opera Studio), Morales in Bizet’s Carmen (Brott Music Festival), Don Asdrubale, Calandrino, and Gomatz in Mozart’s Lo sposo deluso, L’oca del Cairo, and Zaide (City Opera Vancouver), the roles of Jacob Grimm and the Donkey in Dean Burry’s The Brothers Grimm/The Bremen Town Musicians (Highlands Opera Studio), Yoshimoto in Tom Pinkerton: The Ballad of Butterfly’s Son (Vancouver Asian Canadian Theatre workshop), Pastore II/Apollo in Monteverdi’s L’Orfeo (Cincinnati Chamber Opera), and the Page in Menotti’s Amahl and the Night Visitors (Claremont Philharmonic).

 Samuel’s concert repertoire includes the role of one of the Evangelists in Arvo Pärt’s Passio (Cincinnati Camerata), J.S.
 Bach’s St. John Passion/B Minor Mass/Christmas Oratorio, Vaughan Williams’ Five Mystical Songs, Jongen’s Mass Op.
 130, Monteverdi’s Selva morale e spirituale, and Vaughan Williams’ Serenade to Music (CCM Orchestras).